Payathangai (Long Beans) Potato Curry

 • Add the potato pieces, sprinkle with salt, and stir-fry.
 Cook until they’re just starting to soften but are not fully cooked, about halfway through.

-• Introduce the long beans to the pan, stirring well to ensure they’re evenly coated with the spices and start to cook with the potatoes.
+• Introduce the long beans to the pan.
+Stir well to make sure they’re evenly coated with the spices.
+Let them start to cook with the potatoes.

 • Add the chopped tomatoes, mixing well.
 The moisture from the tomatoes will help to cook the vegetables thoroughly.

 • If needed, add a small amount of water to prevent sticking.
-Cover the pan with a lid and allow to cook on medium heat for about 2-3 minutes, or until the vegetables are tender.
+Cover the pan with a lid.
+Allow it to cook on medium heat for about 2-3 minutes or until the vegetables are tender.

 • For the final flavor boost, sprinkle sambar powder over the vegetables, mixing thoroughly.
 Lower the heat and let the dish cook for a few more minutes, stirring occasionally.